corda/corda/docs/source/event-scheduling.rst

   ``nextScheduledActivity`` to be implemented which returns an optional ``ScheduledActivity`` instance.
   ``ScheduledActivity`` captures what ``ProtocolLogic`` instance each node will run, to perform the activity, and when it will run is described by a ``java.time.Instant``.
-Once your state implements this interface and is tracked by the wallet, it can expect to be queried for the next activity when recorded via the ``ServiceHub.recordTransactions`` method during protocols execution.
+Once your state implements this interface and is tracked by the wallet, it can expect to be queried for the next activity when committed to the wallet.
 * If nothing suitable exists, implement a ``ProtocolLogic`` to be executed by each node as the activity itself.
-  The important thing to remember is that each node that is party to the transaction, in the current implementation, will execute the same ``ProtocolLogic`` so that needs to establish roles in the business process based on the contract state and the node it is running on, and follow different but complementary paths through the business logic.
+  The important thing to remember is that in the current implementation, each node that is party to the transaction will execute the same ``ProtocolLogic``, so it needs to establish roles in the business process based on the contract state and the node it is running on.
+Each side will follow different but complementary paths through the business logic.

 .. note:: The scheduler's clock always operates in the UTC time zone for uniformity, so any time zone logic must be performed by the contract, using ``ZonedDateTime``.